 The latest technology that Virgin Media use for their broadband is XGS-PON based FTTP.

-This is a proper FTTP network where the fibre optic is used all the way to the router in Virgin Media’s case using the latest 5x hub.
+This is a proper FTTP network where the fibre optic is used all the way to the router in Virgin Media’s case using their latest Hub 5x.

 XGS-PON is a 10Gbps symmetric (same upload and download) capable technology and is used by most alt-nets for building FTTP networks.